NicholasJW/GetMyMusic/README.md

 # GetMyMusic
+## Authors: Tianchang Yang, Wallace He and Nicholas Wan

 # Description:

 GetMyMusic is a file/music synchronization application that enables multiple machines to ensure that they have the same files in their music directory.

 ## Structure:

-We put the song into the data.dat files. server and client would have different databse files.
+We put the summary of songs into the data.dat files which contains song names and coreresponding SHAs.
+One database file correponds to one music directory and both server and client get its local music information from databse file.

 ### Server:

-server would wait for the client to respond, in order to handle the muti-Clients, we used Pthread_detach function.
+server would wait for the client to respond, in order to handle the muti-Clients, we used Pthread function.

 After server recieved the messages from Client, we will parse the message inside of our helper function: handle the client.